The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 Follow your nose or ask around to find them, or head across to our Best Waterfalls in Lake Toba guide.

-13) Hit the Lake
+13. Hit the Lake

-With such an expanse of clear, fresh water just waiting for you to dive in, it’d almost be rude not to enjoy it, don’t you think!?
 Whether you launch yourself into the mirrored waters on a rope swing, gently paddle around the shore on a kayak, or truly destroy the serenity by being towed behind a speedboat on a giant inflatable, the lake is yours for the taking.

-Most homestays will either have a kayak or stand up paddleboard for you to hire, or direct you to somewhere that does.
+Most homestays will either have a kayak or stand-up paddleboard for you to hire, or direct you to somewhere that does.
 The same goes for jet skis and speedboats.

-For a slightly more serene water experience, there are cruises that sedately explore the lake on the larger, colourful boats.
 Often, they’ll have live music and food provided as part of the experience.
 Ask your homestay, or pop into Jenny’s Restaurant to ask about their tour; although it is dependent on numbers.

-14) Visit Tele Tower (Menara Pandang Tele)
+14. Visit Tele Tower

 You’ll have to go a bit further afield for this one, but if you have time, it’s well worth the journey.
 Tele Tower is a stunning viewpoint over on the mainland, and the journey there is every bit as awe-inspiring as the landscapes on arrival.